carpentries/maintainer-onboarding/_episodes/01-welcome.md

 > * No, and I am not familiar with what is taught at a workshop.
 >
 >Which of these most accurately describes your lesson development experience?
-> * I have developed lessons in a university/college course settingx.
+> * I have developed lessons in a university/college course setting.
 > * I have not had any lesson development experience.
 > * I have developed a Carpentries-style lesson using the lesson template (potentially a fork of the original lesson).
 > * I have developed or contributed to a Carpentries Incubator lesson.